 You’ve heard it a few dozen times before: Matching grants increase the likelihood of getting a donation.
 According to TechSoup, mentioning matching gifts in fundraising appeals results in a 71% increase in the response rate and a 51% increase in the average donation amount.
-With #GivingTuesday just one month away, it’s even more important than ever.
+With #GivingTuesday just around the corner, it’s even more important than ever.
 So, you already know you need one.
 How do you find the perfect match for your #GivingTuesday matching grants?

 Here are our top 5 tips to keep in mind when securing #GivingTuesday matching grants:

 1 .
 Set reasonable expectations for your matching grant.

 If your nonprofit raised $500 for #GivingTuesday last year, a $5,000 matching gift might be a bit of a stretch for your organization.
 After all, why would a donor want to donate such a sizeable amount when you haven’t proven you can get close to that amount without a matching grant?

 Instead, when pitching the matching gift to donors, focus on numbers like “double last year’s results” or “triple what we did in 2018.”
 For a campaign that received $500, asking for a $500 gift would easily double your results!